 Who receives RxP medications?

 RxP partners with pharmaceutical manufacturers to secure donations of bulk medications, making 90+ brand medications available to low-income (250% of Federal Poverty Level or lower), uninsured patients at our 20 affiliate clinics across Virginia.

 A new program that leverages group purchasing power to provide the best value for critically needed generic medications to low-income (200% of Federal Poverty Level or lower), uninsured patients at clinics without licensed pharmacies.
 There are currently five participating sites and plans for program expansion in the year ahead.

 Serving the Uninsured

 RxP addresses the need for prescription medications for those Virginians who have no health insurance, or whose health insurance does not cover prescription drugs.
-Statewide, more than 544,367 adults (11%) ages 19-64 currently have no health insurance and live below 200% of the federal poverty level.
-Locally in Richmond, 25,584 (18%) are uninsured and living 200% below the federal poverty level.
+Statewide, more than 718,000 adults (10.3%) ages 19-64 currently have no health insurance.
+Over 70% of uninsured adults live below 200% of the federal poverty level.

 Facts about Virginia’s Uninsured from the Virginia Health Care Foundation